MicrosoftDocs/edge-developer/microsoft-edge/webdriver-chromium/index.md

 ## Automate Microsoft Edge (Chromium) with WebDriver

 To automate a browser using WebDriver, you must first start a WebDriver session using your preferred WebDriver language binding.
 A session is a single running instance of a browser that can be controlled using WebDriver commands.
 Starting a WebDriver session launches a new browser instance.
-The browser that was launched will remain open until you close the WebDriver session.
+The browser that is launched remains open until you close the WebDriver session.

 The following content walks you through using Selenium to start a WebDriver session with Microsoft Edge \(Chromium\).
 You may run theses examples using either Selenium 3 or 4.
 To use with Selenium 3, the [Selenium Tools for Microsoft Edge][GithubMicrosoftEdgeSeleniumTools] package must be installed.